Preliminary evidence for a virial shock around the Coma galaxy cluster: The -ray signal agrees with predictions for a mean electron injection rate

-The \gama-ray signal from a Coma-like cluster can be computed using Eq.~(\ref{eq:ICEmissivity}) in the framework of a cosmological simulation\cite{KeshetEtAl03, Miniati02}, without introducing additional free parameters.
+The \gama-ray signal from a Coma-like cluster can be computed using Eq.~(\ref{eq:ICEmissivity}) in the framework of a cosmological simulation \citep{KeshetEtAl03, Miniati02}, without introducing additional free parameters.
 However, the comparison between simulated and observed clusters is complicated by a secondary uncertainty, involving the local accretion rate of the cluster.
 This rate varies spatially along the shock front, fluctuates in time, and differs even among similar clusters as a function of their specific environment.
 We parameterize the average accretion rate using the dimensionless variable

-where here we assumed a spherical shock of radius $R$.
-In the $\beta$-model discussed in Appendix \ref{sec:BetaModel}, $\dot{m}=1.4$, and in the simulated cluster\cite{KeshetEtAl04} $\dot{m}\simeq 0.3$.
-These are averaged quantities, with strong local fluctuations seen in simulations and expected in practice.
+where subscript $b$ refers to baryons, and we assumed a spherical shock of radius $R$ and the cosmic value of $f_b$ at the virial radius.
+In the Coma $\beta$-model discussed in Appendix \ref{sec:BetaModel}, $\mdot\simeq 4.3$ (see Eq.~\ref{eq:mdotBeta}), whereas in the simulated cluster \citep{KeshetEtAl04}, $\mdot\simeq 0.3$.
+These are averaged quantities, with strong local fluctuations seen in simulations and expected in reality.

-Consider a planar cut parallel to the line of sight, along which the virial shock is approximately a ring of radius $R$ and of negligible thickness.
-A beam that intersects the cut at distances $\{r_1,r_2\}<R$ from the center covers a shock segment of length $2R|\arcsin(r_2/R)-\arcsin(r_1/R)|$.
-Therefore, at the near edge of a long cylindrical shock of angular radius $\psi$, a beam of area $\theta^2$ would detect $>E$ energy photons with number flux
+Consider the emission from the near vicinity of a cylindrical shock of radius $R=d_A b$, with its symmetry axis perpendicular to the line of sight, where $d_A$ is the angular diameter distance.
+A line in the plane of the sky, perpendicular both to this symmetry axis and to the line of sight, cuts the emitting region into a ring of radius $R$ and of negligible thickness.
+A small segment of this line, defined by projected distances $\{R_1,R_2\}<R$ from the symmetry axis, corresponds to a ring segment of length $l=2R|\arcsin(R_2/R)-\arcsin(R_1/R)|$.
+Consider for simplicity a square beam of solid angle $\vartheta^2=\pi\theta^2$ placed at the edge of the shock, such that $R_1=R$ and $R_2=R-d_A\vartheta$.
+Then $l=2d_A b \arccos(1-\vartheta/b)$, and the received (subscript $r$) number flux of $>\Eph$ energy photons becomes